The Cost of Endless War Since 9/11

 If it were just Federal Reserve Notes that were stolen that would be one thing, but the fact of the matter is we have happily hand over our freedom, individual sovereignty and our national identity.
 Currently, as a people and as a nation we completely lost.

-For those that remember Donald Rumsfeld announced on 9/10, you know the day before 9/11, that the Pentagon, the Pentagon that Rumsfeld had been overseeing for years, could not account for $2.3 TRILLION dollars.
+For those that remember Donald Rumsfeld announced on 9/10, you know the day before 9/11, that the Pentagon, the Pentagon that Rumsfeld had been overseeing for years, could not account for $2.3 TRILLION dollars then you know he and the Pentagon accountants are nothing more than thieves.
 How do you lose 2.3 trillion of anything?
 You don’t.
-You either knowingly give it someone or you steal it.
+You either knowingly give it to someone or you steal it.
 Either way, you know exactly where 2.3 trillion “widgets”, dollars or grains of sands were placed.

 Now we learn the Pentagon has spent 3 times more than was originally estimated on the never ending unConstitutional war.
 The unConstitutional invasions of Libya, drone strikes on Yemen and the absolute destruction of Iraq have cost us a lot more than trillions of dollars.
 If we just focus on the spending for a minute we see that our country should be the shining city on the hill but instead we are the indebted cesspool of corruption and war criminals.

-Let’s not forget that “ISIS” was trained, armed and funded the CIA, you know, another group of warmongers that we the tax payers are responsible for paying – read here, here and here for starters.
+Let’s not forget that “ISIS” was trained, armed and funded by the CIA, you know, another group of warmongers that we the tax payers are responsible for paying – read here, here and here for starters to learn about the CIA’s role in the formation of ISIS.

 THE COST OF WAR FOR THE U.S. TAXPAYER SINCE 9/11 IS ACTUALLY THREE TIMES THE PENTAGON’S ESTIMATE